krishna1993/E-auction-cloud/README.md

 products:
 - azure
 description: "This is a sample application to showcase the use of Spring Cloud Function on top of Azure Functions."
-urlFragment: hello-spring-function-azure
+urlFragment: e-auction-cloud
 ---

-# Example "Hello, world" Spring Boot application that runs on Azure Functions
+# This is a normal Spring Boot application that runs on Azure Functions

 This is a sample application to showcase the use of Spring Cloud Function on top of Azure Functions.

 ## Features

-This is just a "Hello, world", but it uses domain objects so it's easy to extend to do something more complex.
+This is just a "get all product details", but it uses domain objects so it's easy to extend to do something more complex.

 ## Getting Started